*As an Amazon Associate we earn from qualifying purchases. The price to you remains the same.

 Just because you are in your backyard, it doesn’t mean that you can’t take the time to enjoy the little things with your significant other.
 Schedule the date night so that you are both able to curl up and watch the sunset, taking time to appreciate the beauty of Mother Nature.
 Then, at night, you can watch the stars come out.

 Pitch a tent in the backyard and drag out that dusty sleeping bag.
+Get the wood burning fire pit going – if you have one.
 Make a fire to create some amazingly delicious smores and listen to music, chat, and decompress from your busy lifestyles.
 Once the night is drawing to a close, retreat to your shared tent and zip that sleeping bag closed; leaving you to spend the night cuddled into your partner’s arms, safe and warm, with a successful date night in the books once again.

 If you have a pool or a pond nearby, then this is the perfect opportunity for a late-night swim with your boo.
 Use floating candles (the ones that float on water and can be purchased as flameless for safety) to light the way.
 It’s entirely your call if you use a swimsuit or not; just ensure that you are in a private location before stripping down.